 Buy from Amazon: ($239.99)

-This is pretty much considered as the “bang for the buck” gaming headset for a life-like surround sound experience, that gives the higher end competition like the Siberia 800, a run for its money.
-It boasts DTS Headphone X, which the Siberia 800 lacks, as well as the Dolby Virtual surround at a much more affordable price.
+This is pretty much considered as the “bang for the buck” gaming headset for a life-like surround sound experience, that gives the higher-end competition a run for its money.
+It boasts DTS Headphone X as well as the Dolby Virtual surround at a much more affordable price.
 Certain games like Battlefield 1 have exclusive sound profiles for the Logitech surround sound headsets that you can take full advantage of.
 The plastic build might disappoint some of you, but this was probably done in order to keep the headset as light as possible.
 The RGB lighting on the back on the headset is neatly done, which might appeal to the younger gamers out there.
 The memory foam on the inside will be good enough for long, comfortable gaming sessions.

 This is the best headset you can possibly buy, for under hundred bucks.
 The HyperX Cloud II is rightly named, as it “feels like a cloud” once you’re wearing it.
 Without doubt, it’s the most comfortable headset featured in this list, and if you’re used to long gaming sessions, this might very well be your obvious choice for comfort.
 The Cloud II is made out of solid, durable aluminium frame, making it one of the best built gaming headsets out there.
 Unlike the other headsets that we previously discussed, this one’s a wired headset, so you don’t have to deal with waiting for your headset to charge up or replacing your batteries.